rylanmahany/AI-Car-Salesman/README.md

 README.md - a short explaination of the repo.

 CarPrice_Assignment.csv - dataset from Kaggle containing information about the cars.
+Add your filepath to this csv file on line 22 of AICarSalesman.py

 AICarSalesman.py - python code used to perform the linear regression.